SEAN: This week isn’t quite as bad as the previous two, but there’s still a chunky bit of stuff coming onto the shops.

 ASH: I don’t know much about this one, either.
 But, megane alert!

-MELINDA: Thanks to David Welsh, I’m thrilled to see anything from Opera, so count me in!
+MJ: Thanks to David Welsh, I’m thrilled to see anything from Opera, so count me in!

 Moon and Blood 4 is still doing its mini-manga thing.